 Consequently, students shall not work within eight hours prior to a clinical/simulation assignment.
-If it is determined that the student has failed to comply with this policy, the clinical instructor shall dismiss the student from the clinical assignment and subsequent clinical absence.
+If it is determined that the student has failed to comply with this policy, the clinical instructor shall dismiss the student from the clinical site and record it as a clinical absence.